Bible Dictionary: N. 1840 ![]()

 with His Divine Person, Isa.
 7:14; Matt.

-given to indicate His
+1:23.
+Jesus was given to indicate His

 office of Saviour, Matt.
 1:21; His perfec-